proxmox/.github/profile/README.md

 You may not change any logo except to scale it.
 If unsure, please [contact us](https://www.proxmox.com/en/about/contact) first.

-Development and maintenance of the Proxmox infrastructure requires a great deal of effort, which Proxmox Server Solutions GmbH can support thanks to the many commercial, but also private supporters buying Proxmox subscribtions for enterprise support and/or enterprise-grade update repositories.
+Development and maintenance of the Proxmox infrastructure requires a great deal of effort, which Proxmox Server Solutions GmbH can support thanks to the many commercial, but also private supporters buying Proxmox subscriptions for enterprise support and/or enterprise-grade update repositories.